Amendments to the Constitution of Canada: Failed attempts

-Another ambiguous case is a 2021 act of the Quebec Legislature titled An Act respecting French, the official and common language of Quebec, which was largely amendments to the Charter of the French Language.
-The act purports to add sections 90Q.1 and 90Q.2 to the Constitution Act, 1867, which provide that Quebecers form a nation and that French is the only official language of Quebec.
-The act does not state which amending formula is used, but since the federal House of Commons did not authorize the bill, it would only have effect if it were an amendment to the Constitution of Quebec made by the section 45 amending process.
-Constitutional scholars are divided on the validity of an amendment to a provincial constitution framed as an addition to part of the Constitution of Canada.

-Similarly, legislation passed by the Parliament of Quebec in 2022 (Bill 4) pertaining to section 128 of the Constitution Act, 1867 purports to alleviate members of Quebec's legislative assembly from the required oath.
-Constitutional scholars are divided on the validity of this enactment for similar reasons to the disagreement concerning An Act respecting French...

-List of post-1982 amendments

-Temporary alternative to amendment
+Notwithstanding clause

 Various provisions of the Canadian Constitution are subject to the notwithstanding clause, which is Section Thirty-three of the Canadian Charter of Rights and Freedoms.
 This section authorizes federal and provincial parliaments to temporarily override the rights and freedoms in sections 2 and 7–15 for up to five years, subject to renewal.
 The federal parliament has never invoked it, although provincial parliaments have done so.

 The notwithstanding clause was invoked routinely between 1982 and 1985 by the Parliament of Quebec, which did not support the enactment of the Charter but is subject to it nonetheless.
 The parliaments of Saskatchewan and Alberta have also previously invoked the notwithstanding clause, to end a strike and to protect an exclusively heterosexual definition of marriage, respectively.
 (Alberta's use of the notwithstanding clause was ultimately of no force or effect, since the definition of marriage is solely a federal jurisdiction and same-sex marriage was legalized nationwide with the Civil Marriage Act.)
 The territory of Yukon also passed legislation once that invoked the notwithstanding clause, but the legislation was never proclaimed in force.
 In 2018, Ontario's provincial government threatened to invoke the notwithstanding clause after legislation changing the size of Toronto's city council in the middle of a municipal election campaign period was ruled unconstitutional by the Ontario Superior Court of Justice.
 The threat was dropped after the Ontario Court of Appeal overturned the lower court decision, ruling that the change was "unfair" but still constitutional.